bluehoodie/smoke/README.md

 The test file can be either a JSON or YAML map with the following elements:

-- `globals`: a map of of keys to values representing variables which can be accessed in all test cases.
+- `globals`: a map of of keys to values representing variables which can be accessed in all test cases
-- `contracts`: a list of user-defined contracts reprenting each case.
+- `contracts`: a list of user-defined contracts reprenting each test case

 The structure of a contract element is a map with the following elements:

-- `name`: test case name,
+- `name`: label for this test case
-- `path`: uri endpoint to call for this test. (will be appended to the URL defined in the command),
+- `path`: uri endpoint to call for this test. (will be appended to the URL defined in the command)
 - `method`: http verb, ie: GET, POST, etc
 - `body`: http request body. (optional)
-- `headers`: map of header values to add to the http request (optional),
+- `headers`: map of header values to add to the http request (optional)
 - `locals`: map of variables specific to this test case. will override the global values
 - `http_code_is`: integer representing the expected http code in the result
 - `response_body_contains`: string representing an expected value within the resulting response body